-Taking place on 22 February 2018, the next Tacitus Lecture will be entitled ‘Cyber-Trade: Will AI Displace or Enhance our Work?’ and will be delivered by Nathan Myhrvold PhD, formerly Chief Technology Officer at Microsoft, Co-Founder of Intellectual Ventures and the principal author of Modernist Cuisine.
+The 2018 Tacitus Lecture took place on 22 February 2018, entitled ‘Cyber-Trade: Will AI Displace or Enhance our Work?’ and was delivered by Nathan Myhrvold PhD, formerly Chief Technology Officer at Microsoft, Co-Founder of Intellectual Ventures and the principal author of Modernist Cuisine.

 One of the world’s great polymaths, Myhrvold was born in Seattle, Washington with an education and research record spanning UCLA, Princeton University and Cambridge University in subjects relating to theoretical and mathematical physics.

 Intellectual Ventures is a patent portfolio development and broking company in the areas of technology and energy which has acquired over 30,000 patents.
 He is also the founder of Terra Power, which aims to develop a nuclear reactor that is ‘safe and cheap’, as part of Bill Gates’ strategy to reach the goal of zero carbon emissions globally by 2050.

 Myhrvold is a prize-winning nature and wildlife photographer and an accomplished and innovative chef.
 He has a culinary diploma from Ecole de Cuisine La Varenne and is the principal author of Modernist Cuisine, which applies scientific research principles and new techniques to cooking.

 Tacitus Lecture 2018 Sponsors

 Wendy is the widow of The Worshipful Company of World Traders’ Founding Master, Mr Peter Drew OBE who passed away in 2007.
 Wendy feels that sponsorship of the Tacitus is a fitting tribute to Peter who was passionate about World Trade and also about the Lecture.